0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 If he knew what you're feelin'
 ```

+Suddenly, the song turns back over to the abuser’s voice as the protagonist is brought further into the lie.
+The voice tries to convince the protagonist that what they are doing is normal by using religion as a leverage.
+Based on his own internal monologue, it is evident that the abuser not only weaponized his identity, but also his spiritual beliefs in an attempt to keep him trapped.

 - Turns over to the abuser talking
-- Trying to convince the narrator that what they are doing is normal by using religion as a leverage
 - Important later for the final song (abort your God)
 - the abuser weaponizes not just the narrator's identity (sexual/gender) but also his spiritual beliefs, making the abuse feel cosmically sanctioned.
 - Intersectional vulnerability